samehinttech/diving-courses-trips-logbook-project/README.md

 ### Scenario

-As a team, we designed the website DiveXplore that to offers dive courses, dive trips, and additional service “digital dive log”.
+As a team, we designed the website DiveXplore that offers dive courses, dive trips, and additional service “digital dive log”.
 A new user visits the website as a guest, browses available dive courses, and books a course without mandatory login.
 Similarly, guests can explore and book